zhuochun/zhuochun.github.io/_posts/2022/2022-05-22-substack-newsletter.markdown

 Well.
 I will let my impulse decide at the right time.
 ```

-The 2nd post is published.
+The 2nd post is published recently.

 If you are interested to read more, [subscribe](https://bicrement.substack.com/) :D